-Disc Filter: These consist of a flat disc mounted on a hollow shaft.
+Disc filter: These consist of a flat disc mounted on a hollow shaft.
 The disc is made of metal and has on either side an open cloth support structure which connects with the hollow shaft which carries the filtrate.
 A filter cloth is fastened to the disc and the hollow shaft connects to a vacuum source.
-The disc, usually 30 % submerged, rotates slowly in a feed trough where it picks up the solids, which can later be scraped off just prior to re-entry into the feed trough.
+The disc, usually 30% submerged, rotates slowly in a feed trough where it picks up the solids, which can later be scraped off just prior to re-entry into the feed trough.

-Rotary Pressure Filter: The Rotary Pressure Filter is a continuously operating unit for pressure filtration, cake washing and drying of slurries up to 50% solids.
+Rotary pressure filter: The Rotary pressure filter is a continuously operating unit for pressure filtration, cake washing and drying of slurries up to 50% solids.
 The filter has a rotating drum inside a housing.
 The drum has cells within which are cell inserts fitted with the filter media.
 Filtration is conducted via pressure of up to 6 bar.
 Positive displacement washing or counter-current washing follows filtration.
-Multiple washing steps as well as solvent exchanges, steaming and extraction are accomplished.
 Finally, the cake is dried by blowing hot or ambient gas through the cake.
 The Filter has a uniquely designed discharge system, which provides for atmospheric discharge from pressure filtration.
-After automatic cake discharge, the filter cloth is washed; the clean filter cloth the re-enters the feeding / filtration zone thereby continuing the process.
+After automatic cake discharge, the filter cloth is washed; the clean filter cloth the re-enters the feeding /filtration zone thereby continuing the process.
 All solvent and gas streams can be recovered separately and reused in the process to minimize their consumption.

-Pusher Centrifuge Horizontally mounted filtering centrifuge with a filter cage made of metal bars the smallest opening of which is about 100 micron.
+Pusher centrifuge: Horizontally mounted filtering centrifuge with a filter cage made of metal bars the smallest opening of which is about 100 micron.
 Inside the cage is a "pusher" arrangement, basically a sturdy ring which lies very close to the filter medium.
-The ring is connected to a central shaft which rotates at the same speed as the filter cage but reciprocates (approx 1 - 3 cm) causing the collected solids to be pushed out of the machine.
-Multi stage machines exist.
-In these the solids are pushed onto the second or third stage which is each time of a larger diameter.
-The higher linear velocity as well as the tumbling action can be beneficial for dewatering and / or cake washing, although it may cause the crystals to fracture.
+The ring is connected to a central shaft which rotates at the same speed as the filter cage but reciprocates causing the collected solids to be pushed out of the machine.
+Multi stage machines exist where the solids are pushed onto the second or third stage which is each time of a larger diameter.
+The higher linear velocity as well as the tumbling action can be beneficial for dewatering and/or cake washing, although it may cause particle fines requiring further clarification.
+Filtration